From: Rotterdam Travel Guide

 RET is the main public-transportation operator in Rotterdam.
 It was founded in 1878 as a streetcar company (Rotterdamse Elektrische Tram); today, it carries more than 600,000 passengers a day on a multimodal transportation network that includes buses, trams, a metro system, and a new fast ferry.

-Watertaxi Rotterdam, which is especially convenient for getting between Leuvehaven, in the city center, and the Hotel New York by the cruise terminal.
-The water taxis (which are actually shared-ride water minibuses) offer frequent daytime and evening service to many stations on the north and south side of the river, including the popular tourist attractions of Euromast and Delfshaven.
+Watertaxi Rotterdam (click the Web site's Union Jack), which is especially convenient for getting between Leuvehaven, in the city center, and the Hotel New York by the cruise terminal.
+The water taxis, which are actually shared-ride water minibuses, offer frequent daytime and evening service to many boarding places on the north and south side of the river, including the popular tourist attractions of Euromast and Delfshaven.

 See our Rotterdam tours and excursions page for advice about bicycling (including links to local resources).